Wave propagation of a generic non--conservative compressible two--fluid model: Introduction.

 \begin{remark}The refined estimate (\ref{1.21}) can be traced to two sources: the linear combination inherent in Green's function (as seen in (\ref{1.20})), and the relation $(\rho^+-\bar\rho^+,\rho^--\bar{\rho}^-)\sim \bar\rho^-(R^+-1)+\bar{\rho}^+(R^--1)$ obtained via the Mean Value Theorem.
 This estimate is crutial for closing the nonlinear coupling ansatz, as it supplies the necessary decay properties to handle the problematic non-conservative terms $\alpha^\pm\nabla P$. \end{remark}

 \begin{remark}As a corollary, one can have the following $L^p$-estimate of the unknowns:

 \end{remark}

-At last, due to its importance in mathematics and physics, there also have been some efforts in studying the related model (\ref{1.4}) without capillary forces effects, that is, $\sigma^\pm=0$ in the system (\ref{1.4}).
+\begin{remark} Due to its importance in mathematics and physics, there also have been some efforts in studying the related model (\ref{1.4}) without capillary forces effects, that is, $\sigma^\pm=0$ in the system (\ref{1.4}).
 As for this model, on one hand, it is relatively easy to deduce the global existence and temporal decay rate of the strong (or smooth) solutions under suitably small perturbation of initial data when two pressures satisfy $P^{+}\left(\rho^{+}\right)-P^{-}\left(\rho^{-}\right)=f(\alpha^{-} \rho^{-})\neq0$ with a constructed condition of $f$, see the details in \cite{Evje9}.
+The pointwise space-time behavior of the case considered in \cite{Evje9} will be presented in a forthcoming paper, where a different phenomenon will be verified. \end{remark}

-On the other hand, when the two pressures are the same (the common pressure), it is a more challenging open problem due to the fact that the system is partially dissipative.
+At last, when the two pressures are the same (the common pressure) and there are not capillary forces effects, it is a more challenging open problem due to the fact that the system is partially dissipative.
 More recently, the first result on the global existence and the temporal decay rate of the strong (or smooth) solutions under suitably small perturbation of initial data was established in \cite{Wug1} in Sobolev framework and \cite{Shou} in critical Besov framework, respectively.
 As for this case, the zero eigenvalues of Green's matrix result in the non-dissipative properties for densities and fraction densities.
 Thus, it is rather hard to deduce the similar results as in the present paper due to some nonlinear terms containing the densities (or fraction densities) only exhibiting the same decay rate as the linear term, since there are no ready-made convolution estimates available on the nonlinear interaction of a Huygens wave and a non-decay diffusion wave up to now.
 This will be considered in future.

 Now, we outline the proof strategy for Theorem \ref{l 1.1} and highlight the main difficulties and key techniques.
 Note that only the two pressure terms are not of the divergence form in the nonlinear terms, to utilize the divergence form of nonlinear terms except these two terms in nonlinear analysis, we consider the unknowns $(R^\pm,\ \mathbf{m}^\pm=R^\pm \mathbf{u}^\pm)$ instead of the unknowns $(R^\pm,\ \mathbf{u}^\pm)$ in Li $et.\ al.$ \cite{Liy}.
 This transformation alters the structure of the nonlinear terms.
 To see this, by taking $n^{\pm}=R^{\pm}-1$, one can write the corresponding linearized system of model \eqref{1.14} in terms of the variables $(n^+, \mathbf{m}^+, n^-, \mathbf{m}^-)$: